How to Clean a Whirlpool Dishwasher

 In today's cleaning post, I've got another "I never think to do this" cleaning task - how to deep clean a dishwasher using vinegar and baking soda.
-It's one of those things that we all (myself included) forget to do, but if done properly, can seriously impact day to day chores in your home.
+It's one of those things that we all (myself included) forget to do, but if done properly, can seriously impact day-to-day chores in your home.

 dishwasher utensil basket

 If you're anything like our family, you run your dishwasher at least once a day.
 This is especially true since we've all been home (and eating every meal at home) in the past couple of years.
 Those dishes from snacks and meals add up quickly!
-After awhile, we noticed that our dishwasher wasn't drying as well and just didn't knock out stubborn messes as well as it did when it was new.
-We attributed it to the age of the dishwasher.

 dirty edge of a dishwasher rack